 In order to keep good business flowing, stores need strong marketing strategies.
 If they do not have people coming into their store, they obviously will not have much business.
 Victoria’s Secret is well aware of this, and they constantly give customers reasons to visit by sending them coupons, special offers, and best of all — free stuff!

 The following “tricks” seem to work exceptionally well to draw in Victoria’s Secret customers:

 Freebies: The “Free Panty” coupon is one of my favorite methods.
-Victoria’s Secret sends these out every month to all of their customers, and the best thing about this coupon is that there is no purchase necessary.
+Victoria’s Secret sends these out every month to all of their customers.
+The best thing about this coupon: there’s no purchase necessary to use them!
 Many times when stores give out coupons to receive free items, it is required that you buy something first.
 However, people love this particular offer because they can receive a free panty just by walking into the store and handing over the coupon.

 How does this help Victoria’s Secret?
 Giving away a free item gives customers a reason to go into the store.
 There aren’t too many people who will just go in the store, get their free item, and then walk out.
 Every time I go in to claim my prize, I always end up stopping to look around at everything else (and usually end up falling in love with something that I really did not need).
 I end up spending money every time, and that’s a nice profit for Victoria’s Secret.
 They’ve gained more business just by handing out a small panty that most likely costs them very little!

 Exclusive, Limited-Time Coupons: Another one of their great techniques is when they send coupons for “10 dollars off any Pink purchase.”
 In this situation, customers would receive $10 off any Pink brand item bought in the store.
 Pink is extremely popular for Victoria’s Secret, and there’s a wide selection in this line.
 There’s something for everyone.
 Why not see if you can save on a higher-priced item you may have had your eye on?